maybeitsmark/daily-word-page/README.md

 # Landing page
-Extension of a Traversy Media tutorial.
 Small express app using cheerio/ jquery to pull word of the day from dictionary.com

-Great for testing cloud deployments!
+Great for containerizing and/or testing cloud deployments!

 Try it out:
 Clone the repo,